iReport.ie Racist Incident Reporting System:

 - Provides evidence and data on racism in Ireland.

-- Counters an increase in racism and hardening of racist attitudes.
+- Counters an increase in racism and the hardening of racist attitudes.

 - Responds to the need to focus the discussion on finding solutions to racism.